wezlemin/delta-docs/general/keysystem-tutorial.md

 ## LootLabs

-1. You’ll see a page with several tasks.
-Click each task, then return to the page.
+1. You’ll see a page with several tasks (if you see Unlock-r at the top, just scroll down).
+Click a task, then return to the LootLabs page.
+Do this for all tasks.
 You do not need to actually complete the external tasks.
 2. Each task should show a timer that counts down to 0.
 If a timer doesn’t appear immediately, wait — sometimes tasks finish at different times.
 3. When all task timers hit 0, they should complete.
 If they do not, reload the page and try again.
 4. Click the Unlock Content button and get your key.